-Protective Relays[Consultant to confirm]
+Protective Relays

 Perform secondary current and/or potential injection on site to verify to the Engineer that protective relays trip as designed and set.

 After normal load has been added, complete a load test of protective relays with the given load; ensure that the correct amplitude and phasor quantities of current and voltage are read by relay.